TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 ### Phase 4 Install the Second OS
 I will only give some DOs and DO NOTs here as each distro is different.

-DO: Install to the same btrfs partition as before.
-(YES)
+DO: Install to the same btrfs partition as before. ( YES )

 DO NOT:

-- Change your drive partitions (NO)
+- Change your drive partitions ( NO )
-- Choose automatic anything (NO)
+- Choose automatic anything ( NO )

 ___________________________________________

 ### Phase 5 Rename subvolumes and configure secondary OS

+We are going to copy some data from your seconary OS to your main OS.
+You will need a way to get it over there.
+I used a USB stick as file-transfer media.

 Firstly, decide what you are going to call your new subvolumes.
 I installed Kali on my system so I chose @kali.
 You might use @mint or @manjaro, etc.

-This is very similar to what you did previously so I will only notate the parts that are different.
+These steps are very similar to what you did previously so I will only notate the parts that are different.
 For the most part you will do everything the same way.
 This can be done from the Kubuntu Live USB (easy) or from within the installed version of Kubuntu (intermediate) which I do not cover here.

 DO NOT:
-- reconfigure grub $prefix.
-(NO)
+- reconfigure grub $prefix. ( NO )
-- install Krusader in the 'try' version of Kubuntu.
-(NO)
+- install Krusader in the 'try' version of Kubuntu. ( NO )

 You will not need Krusader for this.
 And Kubuntu will "own" grub and will boot the computer. ( look up boot up vs start up )

+Start by saving a copy of /etc/fstab to your file-transfer media.
+We may need a piece of information in it at the very end of this long process.

-Start by copying some code out of the secondary OS grub.cfg.
+Now we are going to copy some code out of the secondary OS grub.cfg.
 location: /boot/grub/grub.cfg
 You will need to copy the code to your Kubuntu install.
 I used a USB stick.
 There are other ways.